emaphis/Exercism-exercises/README.md

  Binary Search: A classic exercise for loops

-Completed so far: Linked List
+Completed so far: Linked List, Secret Handshake